reuzed/whatsapp-ai-replier/README.md

 Code is contained in `/src`

-Chatters are conntained in `/chatters`
+Chatters are conntained in `/chatters` - these handle deciding how to reply to messages.

+## Development